volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Previous changes...

-- future software mixer support
+- Software mixer support
 - now the plugin is automatically updated when output or device or device name is changed in volumio

 Issues :

 - wrong music speed on some usb dac
-- no sound with software volume control
+- can't change volume from Spotify with software volume control
 - some problem to uninstall plugin with armv6 devices